alunturner/.dotfiles/README.md

 # Nvim TODO

+- create a pax colour scheme using lush
+- remove vscode theme
+- use pax theme (when created)
+- remove treesitter context
 - look at nvim reactive to make mode be reflected by number/currentline
   - may then be able to remove the command line completely/move it somewhere more central on the view
   - this idea of moving cmd line may involve looking at dressing.nvim, or noice.nvim, or nui.nvim if doing custom job